-The Norwalk Tree Alliance (NTA) is a volunteer, non-profit organization actively engaged with our community in the initiation and support of programs that promote healthy trees and urban forest.
+The Norwalk Tree Alliance (NTA) is a volunteer, non-profit organization actively engaged with our community in initiating and supporting programs that promote healthy trees and urban forest.

-The NTA was formed in early 2002, and achieved non-profit status (501c(39)) shortly thereafter.
-The NTA partners with the City of Norwalk on a wide variety of tree-related programs.
-This partnership has resulted in Norwalk achieving the coveted designation of “Tree City USA” by the National Arbor Day Foundation for eleven consecutive years.
+The NTA was formed in 2002 and achieved non-profit tax status as a 501(3)(c) organization shortly thereafter.
+NTA partners with the City of Norwalk, Connecticut, on a wide variety of tree-related programs.
+This partnership has resulted in Norwalk achieving the coveted designation of “Tree City USA” by the National Arbor Day Foundation for thirteen consecutive years.
 Key partnership activities have included the annual Arbor Day Celebration at a Norwalk school in conjunction with the City and the Board of Education, the City tree planting program, the ten years of the Connecticut Tree Festival, and the Rosa Parks Arboretum at Columbus Magnet School, among many others.

 The NTA operates the first municipal tree farm in Fairfield County – the NTA Tree Farm at Fodor Farm.
 This facility cultivates both indigenous and unique species of trees for replanting elsewhere in the City.